olemoudi/olemoudi.github.io/_posts/2018-12-17-Attacking-and-Defending-Blockchains-BHEU18-Commentary.md

 Mobile Apps may be offline once installed but their delivery channel isn't.
 We tend to forget someone can obtain access to developer account + signing cert and push a malicious app update through markets.

-Whats the actual value of this GPlay developer account+cert? [https://play.google.com/store/apps/details?id=com.android.keepass&hl=en]
+Whats the actual value of this GPlay developer account+cert? <https://play.google.com/store/apps/details?id=com.android.keepass&hl=en> :scream:

 Maybe mentioned during the talk but not on the slides: Prevent high profile mobile apps from auto-updating from markets.
 Keep available updates on the fridge for a week until no red flags raised